 Information security technology is undergoing a generational shift.
 Once thought of as a collection of point solutions, security technology is moving to the cloud, where a coordinated suite of real-time software tools are needed.
 It has also risen in importance to the CEO’s office, where putting together a wide-ranging, cloud-based information technology (IT) security management strategy has become one of the most important business priorities.

 These trends are going to fuel increased investment and focus on the security of corporate networks and data over the next five years.
-This is the conclusion of our most recent report, “Next-Generation Cloud Security,” which explains how a wide variety of new software and cloud-based technologies will be employed to protect corporate networks in real time — and who the leading suppliers are.

 It’s easy to see why.
 There is rising anxiety about IT security as more than 300 million corporate and individual records have been compromised in just the last three years, including high-profile hacks of JPMorgan Chase, Home Depot, Target, Sony, and the US federal government.
 People have been hacked, and major corporate officers have lost their jobs.

 At the same time that IT security is becoming a corporate priority, the technology is also shifting to the cloud.
 With threats becoming more sophisticated and global in nature — and data being moved around the cloud — it’s important that cloud security technology be put in place to monitor valuable applications and data around the world, in real time.
 The expansion of virtualization technology and Software-Defined Networking (SDN) is going to drive even more security to be put in the cloud, where it can be embedded in all applications and networks as software.

 Here are some more points that show how important the security market is becoming: